-There was general support the development of the site through the initial site consultation in autumn 2018.
+9.5 There was general support the development of the site through the initial site consultation in autumn 2018.

-Policy 3: The Allocation of NP03 - Woodbeck
+Policy 1: The Allocation of land to the east of Cavell Close, Woodbeck

-- 1. The land identified on Map 4 is allocated for up to seven dwellings.
-The development of this site is subject to the all the following criteria being satisfactorily met: - a) the residential units along Cavell Close must be linear in form, front the roadside and be set back to reflect the existing properties along Cavell Close and Nightingale Way; - b) it should provide a mix of two and three bedroomed dwellings; - c) the density of the scheme should reflect the existing low density of the existing development in Woodbeck; - d) it can be served by sustainable infrastructure provision such as water supply, surface water, wastewater drainage, sewage treatment; and - e) it will not negatively impact the view towards the open countryside as identified on Map 7.
+- 1. Land identified on Map 4 is allocated for up to ten dwellings.
+The development of this site is subject to the all the following criteria being satisfactorily met: - a) the residential units along Cavell Close should be linear in form, front the roadside and be set back to reflect the existing properties along Cavell Close and Nightingale Way; - b) it should provide a mix of two and three bedroomed dwellings; - c) the density of the scheme should reflect the existing low density of the existing development in Woodbeck; - d) it can be served by sustainable infrastructure provision such as water supply, surface water, wastewater drainage, sewage treatment; and - e) the development should provide safe access for pedestrians and appropriate turning facilities for service vehicles.